dtcenter/METplus/docs/Users_Guide/installation.rst

-If upgrading from a METplus version earlier than v3.0, this content is important to getting started using a newly released version. **If upgrading from METplus v3.0 and above or if installing METplus for the first time, you can skip this section.**
+If upgrading from a METplus version earlier than v3.0, this content is important to getting started using a newly released version. **If upgrading from METplus v3.0 and above or if installing METplus for the first time, please skip this section.**

 METplus developers strive to allow backwards compatibility so new versions of the tools will continue to work as they did in previous versions.
 However, sometimes changes are necessary for clarity and cohesion.
 Many configuration variable names have changed in version 3.0 in an attempt to make their function more clear.
 If any deprecated METplus configuration variables are found in a user's use case, execution will stop immediately and an error report of all variables that must be updated is output.
 In some cases, simply renaming the variable is sufficient.
 Other changes may require more thought.
 The next few sections will outline a few of common changes that will need to be made.
 In the last section, a tool called validate_config.py is described.
-This tool can be used to help with this transition by automating some of the work required to update your configuration files.
+This tool can be used to help with this transition by automating some of the work required to update configuration files.

 Simple Rename
 -------------